The name Bramhill is an old Anglo-Saxon

 Early Notables of the Bramhill family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Bramhill Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was born in Pontefract...
+Another 37 words (3 lines of text) are included under the topic Early Bramhill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bramhill family to the New World and Oceana